filipmalecki94/Numerical_methods/README.md

 # NumericalMethods
-Scripts for Numerical Methods.
+Scripts for Numerical Methods.<br />
-Mostly in Python, but here I use C++ and Wolfram Mathematica as well.
+Mostly in Python, but here I use C++ and Wolfram Mathematica as well.<br />
-Not all scripts works in 100%.
+Not all scripts works in 100%.<br />